LukaszMas/cv/nvidia-jetson/update-jetpack.md

      other may not be updated, a workound is to after `apt dist-upgrade` run:
         - `sudo apt install nvidia-jetpack`

-2. Re-log the <username> to activate the changes
+2. Re-log the `<username>` to activate the changes
+    - (opt) You may also need to restart the machine

-3. If you endub with an ERROR: "Procedure for bootloader update FAILED"
+3. If you endup with an ERROR: "Procedure for bootloader update FAILED"
-    - run the following:
+    - Do the following:
         - `sudo mv /var/lib/dpkg/info/ /var/lib/dpkg/info_old/`
         - `sudo mkdir /var/lib/dpkg/info/`
         - `sudo apt-get update`